CS

 Buy the Suzuki Vitara if: You or prefer Suzuki's approach to design and ownership experience.

-Buy the Chery Tiggo 7 Super Hybrid if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, value a longer warranty, or prefer Chery's approach to design and ownership experience.
+Buy the Chery Tiggo 7 Super Hybrid if: You want the lower entry price, need more boot space, want lower running costs, value a longer warranty, or prefer Chery's approach to design and ownership experience.

 The Verdict

-The Chery Tiggo 7 Super Hybrid takes 6 of 7 key spec categories and comes in at a lower price.
+The Chery Tiggo 7 Super Hybrid takes 5 of 6 key spec categories and comes in at a lower price.
 The Chery Tiggo 7 Super Hybrid will save you roughly $1,586 a year in fuel.
 If boot space matters, the Chery Tiggo 7 Super Hybrid has a clear edge.
 The Chery Tiggo 7 Super Hybrid adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions